Adhoc Testing with in Software Testing with Example

 Step-7 Now open your WhatsApp and click on the done button.

-Why we Should do Adhoc Testing?
+Why We Should Do Adhoc Testing?

-suppose the development team develops the application according to the customer's requirement and testing also tests the application by following the CRS (customer Requirement Specification ) document. when the application reaches the end-user and user might use the application randomly and get exposed to the bug.
-To avoid that testing team does random testing (Adhoc testing).
+suppose the development team develops the application according to the customer's requirement and testing also tests the application by following the CRS (customer Requirement Specification ) document. when the application reaches the end-user, and user might use the application randomly and get exposed to the bug.
+To avoid that testing team does random testing (ad hoc testing).

 When to Perform the Adhoc Testing?